Mata Gujri University

-Mata Gujri University is a private university located in Kishanganj, Bihar, India.
+Mata Gujri University is a state private university located in Kishanganj, Bihar, India.
 The university was established by the Mata Gujri Memorial Medical College & L.S.K.
 Hospital Trust, and like all private universities in Bihar, it operates under the Bihar Private Universities Act, 2013, through Gazette notification.
 It is the affiliating university of the Mata Gujri Memorial Medical College & Lions Seva Kendra Hospital, approved by the Medical Council of India (MCI).
 It is named after Mata Gujri.

 Constituent institutes

 The college is composed of the following constituent institutes: